 In June 2016, the FASB issued an accounting standard update that changes the accounting for recognizing impairments of financial assets.
 Under the update, credit losses for certain types of financial instruments will be estimated based on expected losses.
 The update also modifies the impairment models for available-for-sale debt securities and for purchased financial assets with credit deterioration since their origination.
-This update is effective for us beginning in the first quarter of our fiscal year ending June 30, 2021, with early adoption permitted starting in the first quarter of fiscal year ending June 30, 2020.
-We are currently evaluating the impact of this accounting standard update on our Consolidated Financial Statements.
+The update is effective for the Company beginning in the first quarter of its fiscal year ending June 30, 2021, with early adoption permitted starting in the first quarter of fiscal year ending 2020.
+The Company is currently evaluating the impact of this accounting standard update on its consolidated financial statements.

 The entire disclosure for organization, consolidation and basis of presentation of financial statements disclosure.

 Reference 1: http://www.xbrl.org/2003/role/presentationRef